csd1100/learning/notes/react/components.md

     And developer will have to update component every time something needs to be changed.

+## Error Handling

+- Error Boundary is a component that wraps other components in order to handle errors in them.
+- Error Boundary can be created manually by using class component.
+- We can use `react-error-boundary` npm package instead of manually creating Error Boundary component ourselves.
+- `react-error-boundary` package provides us `<ErrorBoundary/>` component.
+- `<ErrorBoundary/>` should wrap components that might throw an error.
+- If component that uses or contains `<ErrorBoundary/>` should throw an error, it won't be handled by `<ErrorBoundary/>` that is specified in that component.
+It needs to be handled further up the component chain or it will be unhandled.
+- `FallbackComponent` prop on `<ErrorBoundary/>` takes component as input that will be used to handle the error.
+The passed component has props of type `FallbackProps`.
+- In cases like callbacks, we cannot handle the errors using `<ErrorBoundary/>`.
+- `react-error-boundary` provides `useErrorBoundary` hook which provides `showErrorBoundary` method to which can pass error.
+This will show the error in `<ErrorBoundary/>` that is wrapping the component.
+- `FallbackProps` type has `error` prop for error that has occurred.
+- `FallbackProps` type has `resetErrorBoundary` prop which is a method that will reset the error boundary.
+The state of component will **not** be preserved.

 ## Types

 - `React.ReactNode` type can be used in typescript for react components.
 - `React.ComponentProps<'element'>` type can be used for props for specific element / component.
 Use this instead of creating unnecessary new props as this will make sure common element props are type-checked.
+- `react-error-boundary` provides us `FallbackProps` type for `FallbackComponent` prop.